o3de/o3de.org/content/docs/atom-guide/look-dev/six-point-lighting-tutorial.md

    For example, at the top of a texture, `surface.top` would be very intense (around `255.0`), but `surface.bottom` would be very mild (around `0.0`).
 Therefore, at the top of the texture the `bottomSample` would essentially have no effect on the color.
    {{< /tip >}}

-1. Open the Editor and turn off any directional lights.
-You should see the colors on your material reflect those of the skybox.
+5. Open the Editor and turn off any lights.
+You should see the colors on your material reflect those of the skybox (blue at the top and orange at the bottom).

-((ADD VIDEO HERE))
+   {{< video src="/images/atom-guide/six-point-lighting/ibl.mp4" autoplay="true" loop="true" width="100%" muted="true" info="Video of rotating the six-point lighting material to see how IBL affects the " >}}

+6. Turn on the lights again and observe how IBL works with the directional lighting!

+   {{< video src="/images/atom-guide/six-point-lighting/final.mp4" autoplay="true" loop="true" width="100%" muted="true" info="Video of changing direction of the light applied onto the six-point lighting cloud." >}}

-Awesome, you added IBL lighting!
+Awesome, you added custom directional lighting and IBL!

 ## Download the AtomTutorial Gem sample
-Now that you've completed this tutorial, you can compare your results to our working version of six-point lighting in the **AtomTutorials**Gem in the [o3de/sample-code-gems repository](https://github.com/o3de/sample-code-gems).
+Now that you've completed this tutorial, you can compare your results to our working version of six-point lighting in the **AtomTutorials** Gem in the [o3de/sample-code-gems repository](https://github.com/o3de/sample-code-gems).
 You can either download and place the [final working six point lighting files]() in your project, or you can [download the Gem and add it to the engine]() if you haven't already in the [vertex deformation tutorial]().

 Congratulations, you are now done with this tutorial!